 If you’re travelling together with your partner or family, there is no problem to download all of your boarding passes to one phone or to several devices, as prefered.

-Q: I have checked in online.
+Q: I have already checked in online.
 What do I do at the airport?

 A: Checking in online doesn’t mean you can show up at the airport in the last minute.
 Make sure to get there on time and remember to bring your smartphone or printed boarding pass, which will be scanned by staff.
 If you’re travelling only with hand luggage, you can skip the check-in altogether and go straight to security as usual.